ataylorme/ataylor.me/src/content/posts/2017-12-19-rearchitecting-ataylor.me-with-gatsby.md

 Gatsby is a modern website generator based on the React with great docs, solid example, an very active main developer and a good community.

 It sounded like exactly what I was looking for, without any hacking.
 I downloaded Gatsby and was up and running with the starter theme quickly.
 I was able to write my own theme using React components and even learn some [GraphQL](http://graphql.org/) along the way.
 If you are looking for something similar give it a shot - I'm glad I did.

+If you're interested in viewing the source code for this site you can find it on GitHub at [ataylorme/ataylor.me](https://github.com/ataylorme/ataylor.me).